-If an accident victim does not hire a truck accident attorney the insurance carrier will be much better off financially.
-That is why adjusters calls victims and offer anywhere from $500 to $5,000 settlements days after an accident in exchange for a signed release.
-Later if the victim develops a serious and permanent injury such as need for spinal surgery he or she cannot pursue any further claims.
+If a trucking accident victim does not hire an accident attorney the insurance carrier will be much better off financially.
+That is why adjusters phone victims and offer anywhere from $500 to $5,000 settlements days after an accident in exchange for a signed release.
+Later if the accident victim develops a serious and permanent injury which might require a spinal surgery, he or she cannot pursue any further claims.
 Yet, a back surgery case against a trucking insurance carrier may be worth well in excess of one million dollars.

-It is important for potential clients to be educated about the process of what they should and should not do after a truck accident.
-The hiring of an attorney is an important decision which a client should make after being fully informed.
+It is crucial for potential clients to be educated about the process of what they should and should not do after a trucking accident.
+The hiring of a trucking accident lawyer is an important decision which a client should make after being fully informed.
 For most people, a truck accident is something completely new and foreign.
-They have never been in a truck accident before and don’t know the process.
-This is where an experienced attorney can help.
+They have never been in an accident involving truck and don’t know the process.
+This is where an experienced truck attorney can help.

-Q: Should I consult with a Bronx, NY Truck Accident lawyer?
+Q: Do I need to consult with a truck accident lawyer?

-A: Yes, Consult an NY truck accident attorney right away.
-The trial lawyers at Frekhtman & Associates (866) ATTY-LAW specialize in truck accident cases and have recovered multi million dollar verdicts and settlements.
+A: Yes, Consult an attorney right away.
+The trial lawyers at Frekhtman & Associates (866) ATTY-LAW specialize in trucking accident cases and have recovered multi million dollar verdicts and settlements.

-Q: What if I cant afford to pay a NYC Truck Accident Attorney ?
+Q: What if I can’t afford to pay for a lawyer?

 A: The consultation is free.
 All legal work is free.
 We only charge a percentage of the recovery we win for you.
 That means if we win monetary compensation for you, we charge a standard percentage set by the New York Appellate Division Court System.
 Usually it is one third of the recovery.
 Therefore you don’t need to worry about being able to afford a lawyer.

-Q: How long can I wait before hiring a Queens NY Trucking Injury lawyer?
+Q: How long can I wait before hiring a personal injury lawyer?

 Q: Can I settle with the trucking company or insurance adjuster directly?

-A: The scene of a truck accident changes in the minutes, hours, and days following the event.
+A: The scene of any type of auto accident (involving trucks) changes in the minutes, hours, and days following the event.
 The weather may change.
 Accident debris may be removed or swept away.
 Tire marks on the roadway may disappear.
 Photos of the points of impact between the vehicles, the damage to each vehicle, and photos of the location of accident are crucial in proving your case.